On this page...

 - All Technical Assistance meetings will use the following Zoom meeting

-- July 1, 2023 - Program implementation may begin with summer (note: The Federal data reporting begins the school year with summer school).
+- July 1, 2024 - Program implementation may begin with summer (Note: The Federal data reporting begins the school year with summer school).

-The items listed below are for the 21st Century Community Learning Centers RFA for Fall 2022.
+The items listed below are for the 21st Century Community Learning Centers FY24 (Fall 2023).

-Link to Online Application: https://www.iowa21cclc.com/rfa (Note: Please read the instructions before you begin.
-Prepare all your information to copy and paste, and upload into the application)
+Online Application - (Note: Read instructions before you begin.
+Prepare all the information to copy, paste and upload into the application)

 21st Century Community Learning Centers Instructions for the Application (Read this before you begin the RFA)

-21st Century Community Learning Centers FY 2021 Request for Applications - Complete Application Packet
+21st Century Community Learning Centers RFA - Complete Application Packet

-Iowa 21CCLC FY22 RFA Rubric - how points are awarded by Grant Reviewers
+Iowa 21CCLC RFA Rubric - how points are awarded by Grant Reviewers

 U.S. Census Bureau - to document a rural location

-21st CCLC Communications - Template (to be uploaded)
+21st CCLC Communications Template (to be uploaded when you apply)

-21st CCLC Assurances and Agreements (to be uploaded)
+21st CCLC Assurances and Agreements (to be uploaded when you apply)

 Previous Sustainability Form (to be uploaded by prior grantees)